mimihoang/p5-vehicle-detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-By using the sliding window search I was able to recorded the windows where the classifier detected a car.
-And since I had many overlapped windows, I used a heatmap, thresholded it and called scipy.ndimage.measurements.label to identify the vehicle positions.
-The goal is to combine multiple overlapped boxes into a single box that is a car.
-The code is located in cell #7 in the notebook.
+To reduce the false positives and negatives I combined the heat maps across the last 5 series of frames and then thresholded the combined heat map with threshold=4.
+After that I used scipy.ndimage.measurements.label on this combined heat map to identify the vehicle positions and turned many overlapped windows into one bounding box for each vehicle.
+I also used svc.decision_function(X) > threshold to get a more confident prediction to ensure that only high confidence predictions are considered as vehicle detections.
+The code for this is located in cell #7 in the notebook.

-Here are some examples of showing the original pictures, heatmap applied, and the bounding boxes.

 ![][image5]